-This is a reproduction of Badiou’s theory by replacing his political terms like “proletariat/modern revisionism/imperialist-bourgeois world” with game design terms like player/avatar/gameworld:
+This is a reproduction of Badiou’s Theory of The Subject by replacing his political terms like “proletariat/modern revisionism/imperialist-bourgeois world” with game design terms like player/avatar/gameworld:

 A player that exists in a game is already divided into player-as-such (A: the player) and player-in-place (Ap: the avatar).

 This scission (AAp) is determined by the avatar as the place in the game: Ap(AAp) = P, where P is the structure, set of places, the game world.
 This determination is in turn divided into two:

 - Ap(A): the determination proper, of the player by the game world

 - Ap(Ap): the relapse of structure, determination of the avatar by the game world

 What player does in a game, is determining the determination of herself by the gameworld, the torsion A(Ap(A)).
 It is then split in two: